 This is another quirky Christmas movie from 1947!
 A homeless New Yorker moves into a mansion and along the way he gathers friends to live in the house with him.
 Before he knows it, he is living with the actual home owners.
 Airs on TCM: Sunday, December 15 at 1:45 p.m.
 EST and Tuesday, December 24 at 4 p.m.
 EST

 This classic movie is from 1949!
-This is basically a musical version of the Christmas Classic, The Shop Around the Corner.
-It stars Judy Garland and Van Johnson.
+It’s basically a musical version of the Christmas Classic, The Shop Around the Corner.
+Starring Judy Garland and Van Johnson.
 If you like musicals, you’ll love this one!
 In turn-of-the century America, Andrew and Veronica are co-workers in a music shop who dislike one another during working hours but unwillingly carry on an anonymous romance through the mail.
 Airs on TCM: Sunday, December 15 at 6 p.m.
 EST and Monday, December 23 at 10 p.m.
 EST and Tuesday, December 24 at 12:15 p.m.
 EST

 This 1949 romantic comedy stars Robert Mitchum and Janet Leigh.
 A young widow is romanced by a sales clerk whom she inadvertently got fired.
 Airs on TCM: Sunday, December 15 at 8 p.m.
 EST and Tuesday, December 24 at 6:15 p.m.
 EST